Last updated in May 2015

 Germany has always been one of Oman’s key economic partners.
-In 2013, German exports to Oman were worth EUR 763 million.
+In 2014, German exports to Oman were worth EUR 693 million.
 Germany’s principal exports to Oman are motor vehicles, machinery and equipment.
-In 2013, German imports from Oman declined slightly compared with the previous year, from EUR 51 million to EUR 49.4 million.
+In 2014, German imports from Oman increased markedly compared with the previous year, from EUR 49 million to EUR 67 million.
 Germany is not a direct buyer of the Omani oil and gas.
 The actual value of German exports to Oman is probably higher as some of them reach Oman via the United Arab Emirates.

 A bilateral investment promotion and protection agreement entered into force on 4 April 2010.
 The German-Omani double taxation agreement, which was signed on 15 August 2012 in Muscat, has yet to be ratified by the German side.

 In 2012, aggregate German direct investment in Oman was worth an estimated EUR 71 million.
 German companies are involved in a number of infrastructure projects in Oman: Siemens has supplied turbines for gas-fired power plants in Sohar and Barka and Munich Airport has provided consulting services for developing Muscat and Salalah Airports.
-In September 2011, Brenk Systemplanung from Aachen was awarded the contract to evaluate Oman’s mineral and mining sector.
+In September 2011, the Aachen-based company Brenk Systemplanung was awarded the contract to evaluate Oman’s mineral and mining sector.

 Over the past few years, Germany has become an important trade fair venue for Omani businesspeople.
-Since March 2012, Germany has had a pavilion at the BIG Show in Muscat and it will again at the 2015 event.
+Germany has had a pavilion at the BIG Show in Muscat every year since March 2012, and it did again in 2015.

-A large number of Omanis travel to Germany for medical treatment.
-Cooperation in the health care sector is to be stepped up based on a memorandum of understanding signed by the two countries’ health ministers in January 2011.
+A large number of Omanis travel to Germany for medical treatment, Germany’s health care system enjoying a good reputation in Oman.
+Cooperation in health care is to be stepped up based on a memorandum of understanding signed by the two countries’ health ministers in January 2011.

 The growing number of German tourists visiting Oman has tipped the balance of trade in Oman’s favour.
 Germans currently make up the second-largest group of visitors from Europe, after Britons.